OpenEvalProject/evals/manuscripts/elife-89444/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/89444/elife-89444-fig4-v1.jpg)

-**Figure 4.:** Rom1 and PRPH2 OE-/-/Rom1 mice.-/-Representative TEM images of retinas, tangentially sectioned through the outer segment layer, from WT, Rom1 and PRPH2 OE-/-/Rom1 mice analyzed at P30.
-Yellow arrowheads indicate incisures observed in WT and PRPH2 OE-/-/Rom1 discs, but not -/-Rom1 discs.
-Scale bar: 1 µm.-/-
+**Figure 4.:** Representative TEM images of retinas, tangentially sectioned through the outer segment layer, from WT, Rom1-/- and PRPH2 OE/Rom1-/- mice analyzed at P30.
+Yellow arrowheads indicate incisures observed in WT and PRPH2 OE/Rom1-/- discs, but not Rom1-/- discs.
+Scale bar: 1 µm.

-## ROM1 regulates the supramolecular organization of PRPH2
+### ROM1 regulates the supramolecular organization of PRPH2

 We next sought to address why the compensatory increase in the disc content of PRPH2 in Rom1-/- rods is insufficient to support normal disc morphogenesis.
 In this context, it is important to consider that defects in PRPH2 oligomerization, without an accompanying decrease in PRPH2 levels, also lead to defects in disc enclosure (Lewis et al., 2021).
 Therefore, we reasoned that loss of ROM1 may modulate the status of PRPH2 oligomerization.
 In fact, the idea that ROM1 may regulate the formation of high order PRPH2 oligomers has been put forward in a previous study (Loewen and Molday, 2000).